High-Temperature Structure Detection in Ferromagnets: Upper Bounds

+\textbf{Step 1.
+Bounding the $\psi_1$-norm of the test variable.} The key observation in the proof is to establish that each of the i.i.d. summands of $\hat W_H$ \eqref{WH:def} is a sub-exponential random variable.
+To prove this we use a result of \cite{bhattacharya2015inference} and our assumption that $\|\Theta\|_F \leq 1/2$.

+\textbf{Step 2.
+Upper/lower bounding $\hat W_H$ under the null/alternative.} Using the result of \textbf{Step 1} and the second Griffith's inequality we establish an upper bound on $\hat W_H$ under the null, and a lower bound on $\hat W_H$ under any graph from the alternative hypothesis.

+\textbf{Step 3.
+Proof completion.} We show that under the assumptions of Theorem 3.3. there is a sufficient gap between the upper and lower bounds established in \textbf{Step 2}, which renders the final claim of the theorem. \end{proof}

-\end{theorem} The detailed proof of Theorem \ref{thm:upperbound} is given in Section~\ref{section:six}. \begin{remark} We can compare our upper bound result with Corollary~\ref{cor:lowerbound}.
+\begin{remark} We can compare our upper bound result with Corollary~\ref{cor:lowerbound}.
 For testing problems of the form \eqref{eq:testdefS2}, we can always choose a subgraph $H_*$ of $G_*$ as a witnessing subgraph (if there are multiple such subgraphs pick any of them), and construct $\cH$ to be the set consisting of all graphs isomorphic to $H_*$.
 For this $\cH$ we have $|\cH| \leq \frac{d!}{(d-|V(H_*)|)!}$.
 Therefore

 If $s=O(d^{1/2 - c})$ for some $c>0$, $\log(d/s^2)$ is also of order $\log(d)$.
 Therefore the rate given by Theorem~\ref{thm:upperbound} matches Corollary~\ref{cor:lowerbound}.
 When applying Theorem~\ref{thm:upperbound} to specific detection problems, potentially there might exist different choices of $\cH$, which may result in lower values of $M(\cH)$. \end{remark}